 - Slack usage information.
-This is information about which teams, channels, people, features, content, and links you interact with within Slack and what integrations with related services you use.
+This is information about which teams, channels, groups, people, features, content, and links you interact with within Slack and what integrations with related services you use.

 - Service integrations.
 If you integrate with a service on Slack we will connect that service to ours.

 - Depending on team settings, team members may be able to add integrations to a channel, private group, or direct message conversation.
 Those integrations are viewable and editable by the administrator.

 - We do not receive or store your passwords for any of these services.